-- to ratify any actions already taken by Safeguarding Lead Officer. - to initially assess and agree immediate response to a safeguarding case (does there appear to be a case to answer?). - to identify appropriate 'route' for case (e.g. internal/ disciplinary action alone or referral to statutory agencies plus internal/ disciplinary action). - to decide the level (from local to national) at which the organisation will deal with the - to consider the need for temporary/ interim suspension order (some organisations' Case Management Group issue suspensions directly, while others can only make recommendations to their disciplinary group). - to review progress of case(s). - to identify/ communicate learning from cases.
+- To ratify any actions already taken by Safeguarding Lead Officer - To initially assess and agree immediate response to a safeguarding case (does there appear to be a case to answer?) - To identify appropriate "route" for case (e.g. internal/disciplinary action alone or referral to statutory agencies plus internal/disciplinary action) - To decide the level (from local to national) at which the organisation will deal with the concern - To consider the need for temporary/interim suspension order (some organisations' Case Management Group issue suspensions directly, while others can only make recommendations to their disciplinary group) - To review progress of case(s) - To identify/communicate learning from cases